jecki/DHParser/documentation_src/manuals/nodetree.rst

 assume that it appears in exactly the same form in the text.
 For example, it could be broken up by a line break, e.g. "Stadt\\nMünchen".

-Now, let's try the next more complicated case.
+Now, let's try the more complicated case.
 Because we will try different configurations, we use copyied of the tree "hard_xml"::

     >>> hard_xml_copy = copy.deepcopy(hard_xml)